reactive/data-client/docs/getting-started/data-dependency.md

 import TabItem from '@theme/TabItem';
 import LanguageTabs from '@site/src/components/LanguageTabs';

-Colocating data dependencies means we only use data-binding hooks like [useResource()](../api/useresource) in components where we display/use their data directly.
+Co-locating data dependencies means we only use data-binding hooks like [useResource()](../api/useresource) in components where we display/use their data directly.

 <Tabs